jokerwrld999/jokerwrld.github.io/_posts/2023/2023-10-06-optimizing-your-git-workflow.md

 ![Environment Branching](/assets/img/2023/posts/git-workflow-environment-branching.webp)

-We have a development branch and then we have a branch for every environment, like staging, integrattion, produciton.
+We have a development branch and then we have a branch for every environment, like staging, integration, production.

 And then everything needs to be merged everywhere and everything needs to pull everything.
 Everything is multiplied by the number of releases we have in parallel.
 And that's not all.
 We have hot fixes as well.